American Health Care Act of 2017: Initial version

 President Trump endorsed the bill after its release, calling it "our wonderful new Healthcare Bill" on Twitter.
 Speaker of the House Paul Ryan referred to the bill as a "conservative wish list" that would provide for "monumental, exciting conservative reform".
 Conservative economist Douglas Holtz-Eakin described the AHCA as "a good start".

 But conservative members of the Republican Party quickly raised skepticism about the proposed reform as they would prefer a complete repeal of the PPACA.
 The White House sent Mick Mulvaney, executive of the Office of Management and Budget, to convince members of the House Freedom Caucus to support the legislation.
 According to numerous reports, Mulvaney was unsuccessful.
 Shortly after the meeting caucus chairman Mark Meadows said, "No new position tonight.
 Our position is the same.
 We believe we need to do a clean repeal bill."

 A number of conservative groups have also criticized the bill for not being enough of a repeal, calling it "Obamacare 2.0".
 The Koch brother-supported organizations Americans for Prosperity and Freedom Partners have indicated their intention to put together a multimillion-dollar fund in support of re-election campaigns for conservative lawmakers who take a stand against the bill.

 The AARP released a statement opposing the bill.
 Stating, "On top of the hefty premium increase for consumers, big drug companies and other special interests get a sweetheart deal".
 The American Medical Association released a statement opposing the bill.
 America's Essential Hospitals, American Hospital Association, Association of American Medical Colleges, Catholic Health Association of the United States, Children's Hospital Association, Federation of American Hospitals, and National Association of Psychiatric Health Systems also stated their opposition in a joint letter.
-Conservative groups, including Heritage Action, the Cato Institute, Americans for Prosperity, FreedomWorks, and the Tea Party Patriots all oppose the bill.
+Conservative groups, including Heritage Action, the Cato Institute, Americans for Prosperity, FreedomWorks, and Tea Party Patriots all oppose the bill.

 Progressive groups, including MoveOn.org, American Bridge, the Center for American Progress, and Our Revolution, were resolutely opposed to the bill, as expected.
 Economist and The New York Times columnist Paul Krugman stated that the bill's "awfulness is almost surreal", writing that what Republican congressional leadership "came up with instead was a dog's breakfast that conservatives are, with some justice, calling Obamacare 2.0.
 But a better designation would be Obamacare 0.5, because it's a half-baked plan that accepts the logic and broad outline of the Affordable Care Act while catastrophically weakening key provisions."
 On March 23, 2017 (the seventh anniversary of ACA and one day prior to the vote on the American Health Care Act), former President Obama hailed the successes of the Affordable Care Act, including 20 million more Americans insured, preexisting conditions covered, young people staying on their parents' plans until 26, lowered costs for women's health care and free preventive care.